-I was lucky enough to receive sponsorship from BP to attend LIYSF and as a result was asked to write a report of my experiences at the forum.
+I was lucky enough to receive sponsorship from BP to attend LIYSF and as a result, was asked to write a report of my experiences at the forum.
 Here’s an extract from that report which sums up what the event meant to me:

-“LIYSF has given me the opportunity to live and work at close quarters with other young people of the same age and interests and to meet and keep in contact with young scientists who will be following varied careers all over the world.
+“LIYSF has given me the opportunity to live and work in close quarters with other young people of the same age and interests and to meet and keep in contact with young scientists who will be following varied careers all over the world.
 My mind has also been opened to many aspects of science and having seen this diversity of disciplines I feel more knowledgeable in making my ultimate choice”

 4. What parts of LIYSF inspired you the most?